Cromlech/dolmen.forms.composed/src/dolmen/forms/composed/README.txt

 ``require``
     Define a permission need to access the form.

-``view``
+``slot``
-    On a sub form, define for which form the sub form is available.
+    On a sub form, define for which group form the sub form is available.

 ``order``
     Let you specify a number to sort your sub form afterwards using